Maybe it's our most common art-related question: "Where can I get a real Native American dreamcatcher that isn't fake?" Before we

 tied webbing for their snowshoes--and hang this "dream-catcher" as a charm to protect sleeping children from nightmares.
 The legend is that the bad

-and sinew string with a feather hanging from the netting, but wrapping the frame in leather is also pretty common, and today you'll often see them
+and sinew string with a feather hanging from the netting, but wrapping the frame in leather is also pretty common, and today you'll often see dreamcatchers

 made with sturdier string meant to last longer and decorated with beaded thongs.